This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-How To Make A Pizza Bowl For One
+How To Make A Crustless Pizza Bowl

 5 slices of pepperoni on the bottom of a small white dish.

-1. Add the Filling: Spread the sausage and vegetable mixture evenly over the pepperoni.
+1. Add the filling.
+Spread the sausage and vegetable mixture evenly over the pepperoni.

 Expert Tips

-Store: Place leftovers in an airtight container and refrigerate for up to 5 days.
+Refrigerate: Place leftovers in an airtight container and refrigerate for up to 5 days.

 Frequently Asked Questions

-What size ramekin is best to use?
+What size ramekin is best for a pizza bowl?

-Can I double this pizza bowl recipe?
+Can I double this crustless pizza bowl recipe?

 Ways To Use Leftover Ingredients